-4. Apply for a job opening.
+4. Apply for a PM job opening at your company.

-After spending a couple of years managing problems inside and outside of the workplace, I had created a body of work that I could point to and now had experiences to draw from.
+After spending a couple of years managing problems inside and outside the workplace, I had created a body of work that I could point to and now had experiences to draw from.

 All of the experiences I described above were pivotal in landing the job of a product manager.
 Here are some of the skills I acquired along the way that helped me demonstrate to my employer that I could do the job of a PM:

-Understanding and practicing how to conduct user and market research
+- Understanding and practicing how to conduct user and market research.

-Having subject matter expertise for the product role I was applying for
+- Having subject matter expertise for the product role I was applying for.

-Demonstrating strong oral and written communication skills
+- Demonstrating strong oral and written communication skills.

-Garnering buy-in and influence across multiple teams
+- Garnering buy-in and influence across multiple teams.

-Learning how to measure, analyze, and package key results for internal stakeholders
+- Learning how to measure, analyze, and package key results for internal stakeholders.

-Because of the relationships that I had built and the experience garnered along the way, I am proud to say I was hired as an Associate Product Manager for the HubSpot Sales Hub in early 2017 and have since progressed to become a Product Manager.
+Because of the relationships that I had built and the experience garnered along the way, I was hired as a manager in HubSpot’s Product team.

 Apply for a product manager opening at your current employer.
 During the interview, highlight your experience and expertise in identifying, diagnosing, and solving problems end-to-end, collaborating cross-functionally, and taking ownership of project successes and failures.